dmbarbour/glas/docs/GlasDesign.md

 ### Backtracking Operators?
 No.

-Very awkward fit for Glas.
+Very awkward fit for Glas semantics.
+We can still do backtracking at the higher layers, e.g. hierarchical transactions, pattern matching.

 ### Arithmetic?
 Minimal.